Generic selectors

 To accomplish this, Jesus knew that He would have to completely surrender the physical needs of His body over to the care of God.
 His fast demonstrated perfect faith.
 God, in turn, strengthened Him physically, mentally, emotionally, and spiritually for the battle with Satan.
 This is the paradox of the human condition: when we are physically weak is when we are spiritually strong because we rely less upon ourselves and more upon God when we are under physical duress.
 Paul discussed this very matter:

 There are times, however, when circumstances can be so dire that there may not be enough time for even a short fast.
 This was the case when Darius fasted during the night while Daniel was in the lion’s den.
 This could also be the case if someone sustains serious physical injuries that put them at the brink of death.
 Those who pray on behalf of the victim might still consider fasting, even if the crisis lasts only for a few hours.
 Fasting is to seek an audience with God.
 Even if a situation does not last long enough for a “proper” fast, God will still take note of our intentions.
 Such a fast could continue after the person is healed to give thanks to God or, if the worst happens, to call upon Him in our grief.
-So even if there may not seem to be enough time, simply deciding to fast is announcing to God we earnestly desire to seek Him.
-Again, God looks at the thoughts and intents of our hearts[25].
+Even if there may not seem to be enough time, simply deciding to fast is announcing to God we are earnestly seeking Him.
+Again, God looks at the thoughts and intents of our hearts[24].

 CHAPTER 2